roshmadosh/Kaput/README.md

 Another benefit of validating at the controller level is that the `Exception` object from `handleMethodArgumentNotValid` offers several convenience methods, which allow us to do things like return the default message for _each_ validation error to the API consumer.

-I realized a bit too late that a DTO makes more sense than a Map for PUT/PATCH operations.
-This is because using a Map will
+For PUT/PATCH methods, I tried using Map for User, then a DTO for JobApplication.
+The drawbacks of using a Map are
-1. require you to hardcode expected request body fields, while a DTO with `@Valid` could have inferred them
+1. having to hardcode expected request body fields, while a DTO with `@Valid` could have inferred them
-2. require you to write your own validation logic
+2. writing your own validation logic
-3. require multiple places to refactor if the updateable fields change (e.g. where you perform the validation, **tests**,...)
+3. multiple places to refactor if the updateable fields change (e.g. where you perform the validation, **tests**,...)

+While the drawbacks of using a DTO are
+1. you have to handle requests with invalid field-names (which you also have to do for Maps)
+2. you have to create a custom method for updating an object using a DTO

+Also worth noting that deserialization errors are not caught by exception handler aspect, i.e. a request body with `dateApplied: 'april'` will throw an `HttpMessageNotReadableException` which bypasses the exception-handlers (possibly) because it's a runtime exception.

 ### Swagger Docs
 The Swagger UI can be accessed while the app is running from `http://localhost:8080/swagger-ui/index.html`.
 The Open API spec can be accessed